littlstar/s3-lambda/README.md

   secretAccessKey: 'aws-secret-key',   // Optional. (falls back on local AWS credentials)
   showProgress: true,                  // Optional.
 Show progress bar in stdout
   verbose: true,                       // Optional.
 Show all S3 operations in stdout (GET, PUT, DELETE)
+  signatureVersion: 'v4',                       // Optional.
+Signature Version used in Authentication.
+Defaults to "v4"
   maxRetries: 10,                      // Optional.
 Maximum request retries on an S3 object.
 Defaults to 10.
   timeout: 10000                       // Optional.
 Amount of time for request to timeout.
 Defaults to 10000 (10s) })